crazyStrongboy/study-go-sdk/channel/channle.md

 		sg := acquireSudog()
 		sg.g = gp
 		sg.isSelect = true

-		// No stack splits between assigning elem and enqueuing
-		// sg on gp.waiting where copystack can find it. sg.elem = cas.elem
+		sg.elem = cas.elem
 		sg.releasetime = 0
 		if t0 != 0 {